mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-params.md

 Global parameters must be queried from the current project by using the Global scope into the {% include ltr/comp.html uuid='d82d9fc3' %} component.
 Then get or set the parameter value using the {% include ltr/comp.html uuid='32e77d86' %} component:

 ![]({{ "/static/images/guides/param-global.png" | prepend: site.baseurl }})

+Add Global parameters to a project thru the stndard [Add Pararameter Process](#creating-parameters).

+## Parameter Formula

+Use formulas in dimensions and parameters to drive and control parametric content in a model.
+The {% include ltr/comp.html uuid='21f9f9c6' %} component can be used to create Parameter Formulas using the syntax as covered in the [Valid Formula Syntax and Abbreviations](https://help.autodesk.com/view/RVT/2022/ENU/?guid=GUID-B37EA687-2BDF-4712-9951-2088B2A8E523)